microsoft/AdaptiveCards/specs/DesignDiscussions/InputInlineEditability.md

 ![img](./assets/InputInlineEdit/InputInlineEditScenario3.PNG)

-2. When user hovers on the card,
+2. When user hovers anywhere on the card,
 	* we will show outer outline on that card.
 	* we will show a lighter color outline to all the input fields which are inline editable.